paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - Willie/Waylon - mamas don't let your babies grow up to be cowboys,  my heroes have always been cowboys, ladies love outlaws

 ## Texas women
+There isn't a really good reason for this to be here.
 - George Strait - [All my exes live in texas*](https://www.youtube.com/watch?v=lMNw_-yUm_0)
 - Hank Williams Jr. - Texas women.
 - Little Texas - God Blessed Texas